 Applications must be submitted electronically through the Health Fund website using the grants portal.
-Using Google Chrome, applicants will first be required to create an account.
+Applicants will first be required to create an account.
 It may take 48 hours for your account to be approved.
 Once approved you will receive login credentials via email.